wombleton/gitlaw-nz/acts/C/Charitable Trusts Act 1957.md

 ##### 54 Approval of scheme or refusal by court to approve scheme to be gazetted

-*   Notice of any approval of a scheme under [Part 3][36] or [Part 4][44], or of the refusal of the court to approve any scheme under [Part 3][36] or [Part 4][44], shall be published by the Registrar of the court in the _Gazette_ as soon as practicable after the date thereof, together (in the case of a refusal) with a statement of the reason for the refusal.
+*   Notice of any approval of a scheme under [Part 3][36] or [Part 4][44], or of the refusal of the court to approve any scheme under Part 3 or Part 4, shall be published by the Registrar of the court in the _Gazette_ as soon as practicable after the date thereof, together (in the case of a refusal) with a statement of the reason for the refusal.

     Compare: 1908 No 164 ss 24, 25, 42